 Neuroimaging studies have identified structural and functional abnormalities in the brains of individuals with OCD, particularly in regions involved in cognitive and emotional processing, such as the orbitofrontal cortex, anterior cingulate cortex, and basal ganglia.
 These abnormalities are thought to contribute to the repetitive thoughts and behaviors characteristic of OCD.

-The most widely accepted model of obsessive-compulsive disorder (OCD) assumes brain abnormalities in the “affective circuit”, mainly consisting of volume reduction in the medial orbitofrontal, anterior cingulate, and temporolimbic cortices, and tissue expansion in the striatum and thalamus.
+The most widely accepted model of obsessive-compulsive disorder (OCD) assumes brain abnormalities in the “affective circuit,” mainly consisting of volume reduction in the medial orbitofrontal, anterior cingulate, and temporolimbic cortices, and tissue expansion in the striatum and thalamus.
 The research found that OCD patients had smaller grey matter volume than health controls in the frontal eye fields, medial frontal gyrus, and anterior cingulate cortex.
 However, there was an increase in the grey matter volume in the lenticular nucleus, caudate nucleus, and a small region in the right superior parietal lobule.
 OCD patients also had a lower fractional anisotropy (FA) in the cingulum bundles, inferior fronto-occipital fasciculus, and superior longitudinal fasciculus, while increased FA in the left uncinate fasciculus.

 Traditional Treatments and Their Effectiveness

 Traditional treatments for OCD typically include medication and psychotherapy.
-Selective serotonin reuptake inhibitors (SSRIs) and tricyclic antidepressants are commonly prescribed medications that help regulate serotonin levels in the brain and reduce the frequency and intensity of obsessive thoughts and compulsive behaviors.
+Selective serotonin reuptake inhibitors (SSRIs) and tricyclic antidepressants are commonly prescribed drugs that help regulate serotonin levels in the brain and reduce the frequency and intensity of obsessive thoughts and compulsive behaviors.
 Cognitive-behavioral therapy (CBT), particularly exposure and response prevention (ERP), is a type of psychotherapy that helps individuals confront their fears and reduce the urge to engage in compulsive rituals.

-OCD treatment methods vary in their approach, characteristics, and effectiveness, highlighting the importance of individualized treatment planning and considering patient preferences and treatment goals.
+OCD treatment methods vary in approach, characteristics, and effectiveness, highlighting the importance of individualized treatment planning and considering patient preferences and treatment goals.

 Here’s a list of OCD treatment methods along with their specifications, characteristics, and effectiveness based on literature data